 Following the Treaty, reserve lands for Aboriginal signatories were surveyed, and the population gradually moved into centralized communities (Reserves).
-Beginning in the 1940s, airstrips were built to serve the needs of remote First Nation communities.
-Many First Nation communities began receiving increasing government services at this time.
+Beginning in the 1940s, airstrips were built to serve the needs of remote First Nations communities.
+Many First Nations communities began receiving increasing government services at this time.

 In several communities today, air travel continues to be the main vehicle for transporting people and goods to and from larger, urbanized centres.

 Cree hunting/fishing camp on James Bay

 Black and white negative

 Centralized community life required First Nations people to make lifestyle adjustments.
 Some individuals gained employment in wage labour at local and regional levels, while others continued traditional, land-based activities.
 Hunting and fishing, from community homes and from campsites on the land remain highly valued today, both for cultural and economic reasons.

 The image to the right shows a Cree woman repairing a gill net in her community residence in the 1950s.

 Throughout the 20th century, several Euro-Canadian settlements established in the Treaty No.9 territory grew into urban communities.

 First established as a mining settlement, Timmins had become a small city by the 1960s, as shown by this 1968 photograph.